West Riding Artillery: Postwar

 An honour, unique at the time for a TA unit, was conferred upon the 70th on 5 September 1945.
 They were granted the Freedom of the City of Bradford.

-269th and 270th (West Riding) Field Regiment RA(TA) reconstituted in the TA in Leeds and Bradford respectively on New Year's Day 1947.
+269th and 270th (West Riding) Field Regiments RA (TA) were reconstituted in the TA in Leeds and Bradford respectively on New Year's Day 1947.
 Both units were equipped with the 25 pounder self propelled gun (the Sexton), and both became part of 49th (West Riding) Armoured Division.
 In 1956, they were re-equipped with 25 pounder (towed), familiar to so many.
 When Anti-Aircraft Command was abolished in the mid-fifties, 269th absorbed 321 (West Riding) HAA Regiment and the 270th absorbed 584 LAA Regiment RA (6th West Yorkshire) without changing their titles (although the 270th did move their HQ from Valley Parade to 584's barracks at Belle Vue, Bradford).

 To mark the centenary of the formation of the 1st Yorkshire (West Riding) Artillery Volunteer Corps, the Freedom of the City of Leeds was granted to the 269th on 3 February 1960.
 Shortly afterwards, the 269th and 270th amalgamated with each other to form the 249th (The West Riding Artillery) Field Regiment RA(TA), with headquarters at Carlton Barracks in Leeds and batteries at Leeds, Bramley and Bradford.